ericdmoore/emoore/notes/Macaroons.md

 - Where users can choose to let someone perform some or all of their actions.
 - A service will only grant access iff everything is: understood, verifiable, and truthy
+- its iteresting because in a federated world, I might want to know you have a federated home, I can ship your goods to your digital home, or I might want to know that you are legit, by asking that you provide some social proof, social proof bot-filtering

 ```